What Is An Influencer On Social Media?

 Social media influencers are users with large followings on major social networks, primarily YouTube, Instagram, Snapchat, Facebook, Twitter, individual blogs or, most likely, some combination therein.
 There’s no concrete number of followers that constitutes the tipping point between “popular user” and “social media influencer,” but it’s worth noting that there are certainly tiers and that an influencer’s following is a major factor in reach, engagement, and cost.

-From micro-influencers that post to a few thousand followers to the all-time biggest social media influencers who dispatch updates to millions of followers across platforms, influencers come in all shapes and sizes.
+From micro-influencers that post to a few thousand followers to the all-time biggest social media influencers who dispatch updates to millions of followers across platforms, influencers come in all shapes and sizes (known as influencer tiers).
 Most influencers begin by creating content around one specific interest or topic, such as gaming, lifestyle, makeup, fashion, or travel.
 By creating consistent and compelling content, influencers develop a base of fans who respond to their content and look to their social channels for entertainment and information.

 YouTubers, Instagrammers, Snapchatters, and bloggers all create different types of content with different goals and intents, but they’re similar in that they’re all attempting to deliver a message to their followers that will inspire interest and loyalty and will keep audiences coming back.